MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-scorable-dialogs.md

     }
 }
 ```
-To make a dialog scorable, you create a class which provides implementation of the abstract `ScorableBase` class.
-The `ScorableBase` class implements the `IScorable` interface that's defined in the Scorables class in the Bot Builder SDK for .NET.
+To make a scorable dialog, create a class that inherits from the `ScorableBase` abstract class.
+The following code shows a `SampleScorable` class.

 ```cs
 using Microsoft.Bot.Builder.Dialogs;